Types of Degrees Landscape Architecture Majors Are Getting

 Online Landscape Architecture Programs

-In the 2018-2019 academic year, 84 schools offered some type of landscape architecture program.
+In 2018-2019, 84 schools offered a landscape program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (Less Than 1 Year)||3||0|

 |Doctor’s Degree (Research)||1||0|